nanos/etsy-merchant-feed/README.md

 ### Limitations

- - You can only supply one Google Product Category for the entirety of your store.
+ - You can only supply one Google Product Category for the entirety of your feed.
 You cannot (yet) select categories per product.
  - Multi-store support is experimental.
+ - It doesn't currently import shipping info.
+I'll try to build that into it.
+ - You need to be comfortable hosting a simple PHP app.
- - The logo is ugly 😬
+ - The name is boring, and the logo is ugly 😬

 ## Pre-requisites